Achlys312/Flask-Web-Application/README.md

 A Test website i made while learning flask.
-It has database and authentication
+It contains database and authentication.
+This website is a reminder site or a simple todo webapp

 ## Setup & Installation